Compact generators in categories of matrix factorizations: Derived Morita theory

 in $\Ho(\dgku)$ as explained above.
 Let us introduce the notation $\widetilde{w} = -w\otimes 1 + 1 \otimes w$.
 We have to identify an object in $\MF^\infty(R\otimes_k R,\widetilde{w})$ which induces the identity functor on $\MF^\infty(R,w)$.
 Equivalently, we have to find an object whose image under the equivalence

 given by $\Hom(E^{\vee} \otimes_k E, -)$ is isomorphic to the $A \otimes A^{\op}$-module $A$.
 There is an obvious candidate for the integral kernel which induces the identity functor: the \emph{stabilized diagonal} $\Delta^{\stab}$.
-Analogously to the stabilized residue field, it can be constructed as the stabilization of $R$ considered as an $R\otimes_k R / \widetilde{w}$-module using the method described in section \ref{stabilization}.
+Analogously to the stabilized residue field, it is defined as a stabilization of $R$ considered as an $R\otimes_k R / \widetilde{w}$-module.
+To prove that $\Delta^{\stab}$ is actually isomorphic to the identity functor we will use Lemma \ref{mcm.approx}.